marcglasberg/bdd_framework/README.md

   .run((ctx) async { ...
 ```

 Note the example values are not limited to strings.
-They can be any type, including enums, numbers,
+They can be of **any type**, including enums, numbers,
 custom classes, etc.

 The code that implements the BDD test **must** read those typed values from the `Examples` section,